fraaerasmus/textarea/README.md

 # [textarea.my](https://textarea.my)

-## What is this madness?

-A minimalist text editor that lives entirely in your browser and stores everything in the URL hash.
-Yes, you read that right.
-Your entire novel is now part of the address bar.
-Good luck sharing that link!
+A _minimalist_ text editor that lives entirely in your browser and stores everything in the URL hash.

-## Features (aka things that make this ridiculous)
+## Features

 - 📝 **It's a textarea!** Actually not.
 - 🗜️ **Compression magic** - Your text gets compressed with deflate because we're fancy like that